 “It’s like I was playing some kind of game, but the rules don’t make any sense to me.
 They’re being made up by all the wrong people.
 I mean no one makes them up.
 They seem to make themselves up.”

-One of the best things about cinema is when it hits you.
-Not in the Schindler’s List kind of way where you’re watching something sad and feeling empathy, although empathy is a big part of it.
-I’m speaking more to when a film hits you at a perfect point in your life.
-Back in high school, I would have told you that Fight Club and Donnie Darko were among my favorite films.
-While I still enjoy them both very much, I feel that these movies lose their punch after a certain point in your life.
-Once the teenage angst has passed, you start to think about what Fight Club really has to say, and it feels a lot more hollow: succeeding in more of a cinematic and narrative sense than through its themes.
+One of the best things about cinema is when it hits you at a perfect time in your life.
+Back in high school, While I still like all of my favorite movies from high school, I’ve outgrown them – gotten what I need from them.
+Once the teenage angst has passed, you start to think about what Fight Club has to say, and it feels hollow: succeeding in more of a cinematic and narrative sense than through its themes.
 Today, I sat down and watched The Graduate, and I think it’s a film that works in a similar way, pandering beautifully to that sweet spot of your life around early adulthood.
-It’s an astounding film about longing and transitions, and I think it will stick with me personally for quite a while.
+It’s an astounding film about longing and transitions, and I know it will stick with me through this time in my life.

 Before The Graduate came along, never had a film captured such a feeling, and few since then have been able to manage it.
-This is a film that throws aside a more conventional, predictable structure for a more complex sort of message.
-Instead of Benjamin sleeping around with Mrs. Robinson, then comedically getting caught in a love triangle, sorting it all out in the end, we’re presented a narrative with far more substance.
-While it has been parodied ad nauseam in recent years, the recurring Simon and Garfunkel music and the focus on Benjamin’s isolation capture a powerful sort of boredom that comes along with finally breaking away from your parents’ wishes, hoping that something worth chasing after comes your way.
+This is a film that throws aside a more conventional, predictable Hollywood structure for a more complex message.
+Instead of Benjamin sleeping around with Mrs. Robinson, then comedically getting caught in a love triangle, sorting it all out in the end, we get a narrative with substance.
+While it has been parodied ad nauseam in recent years, the recurring Simon and Garfunkel music and the focus on Benjamin’s isolation capture a powerful sort of boredom that comes along with finally breaking away from your parents’ wishes, hoping that something worth chasing comes along.
 You could say that this takes the form of Elaine, fulfilling Benjamin’s search for meaning and permeating his desires, but the film’s ending points out poignantly that nothing is ever so easy.
-The Graduate is muddled, lacking obvious solutions, and it’s all the better for this reason.
+The Graduate is muddled in this way, lacking in obvious answers, and it’s all the better for it.

 Films Left to Watch: 915